Cricket Wireless is a low-cost cell phone service that could help you save big bucks each month on your wireless phone bill.

 However, the trade-off is you might get slower data speeds for that lower price, as we’ll explain in a bit.
 That may be of concern to some people.

-I’ve been with Cricket for most of the past year now.
+I was with Cricket for the better part of a year.
 I joined when I found a limited-time unlimited data/talk/text plan for $40 a month with autopay.
 Unfortunately, they’ve since stopped offering this deal.

 The service has been good, with few, if any, dropped calls.
 Texting has been flawless.
 And the data has been very reliable, albeit not blazing fast.
 I’m on the cellular network for data when I’m out and about and I’m on a secure Wi-Fi connection when I’m at home or the office.